SPOTTED HEMLOCK (1958)

 As mysteries, and especially as Gladys Mitchell's Mrs. Bradley tales, go, Spotted Hemlock's plot and story aren't particularly notable or memorable, in my opinion.
 The central mystery is intriguing and develops nicely, but doesn't have the satisfying momentum and inevitability found in Mitchell's better works.
 The killer's identity at the end could have been exchanged with that of a couple other suspects, with no great alarm or untidiness.
 It's a worthwhile addition to the Dame Beatrice series, and of course it's fun to see the elderly sleuth travel hither and yon to chase down a lead.
 Ultimately, though, this is one of those middle-period Mitchell books, like The Devil's Elbow or Three Quick and Five Dead (both of which I enjoyed more), where many of the chapters are given over to suspect interviews and alibi checks.

 That opinion stated, I also found within the book some wonderful, marvelously entertaining dialogue and prose.
-I'm reminded time and again when reading a Gladys Mitchell story that the woman is a good writer.
+I'm reminded time and again when reading a Gladys Mitchell story that the woman is a great writer.
 She is adept at turning smart phrases, crafting pleasing dialogue, summoning vivid descriptions and, when she's at her best, creating her own detailed, microcosmic world within the pages of her books.
 I've always been a fan of dry understatement found within English humor, and Miss Mitchell often provides tiny delights.
 Take this exchange between Dame Beatrice and agriculturalist nephew Carey Lestrange: